 10 of 18

 It's the pair of Blue Spruces that tell your eye where to settle.
 Cover the spruce trees, and the plants look like a jumble.
 With the anchor of the spruce trees, your eye stops darting and slowly takes in the surrounding plants.Continue to 11 of 18 below.

 11 of 18

-When your plants start taking over and merge into a jumbled mass, create a path.
+When your plants start taking over and merge into a jumbled mass, you need to create a path.
 Even the humblest wild, woodland garden can look impressive if you care out a path.
-Add an object at the end of the path and you've turned your garden into an irresistible stroll garden.Continue to 12 of 18 below.
+Add an object at the end of the path, and you've turned your garden into an irresistible stroll garden.Continue to 12 of 18 below.

 12 of 18

 Using Edging to Create a Path

 This person divided her gardens into islands joined by a grass path that opens to a hidden seating area.
 Notice how nicely the edging defines the islands.Continue to 13 of 18 below.